Same-Day Appointments Available Call (605) 376-2130

 3

-Hover your palm 2 inches from each rim — do not touch — and feel for heat difference
+Hover your palm 2 inches from each rim — do not touch — feel for heat difference

 4